david-garcia-garcia/wincachedrupal/README.txt

  Once this settings are up and running, navigate you website for the cache contents to be warmed up and then visit the Wincache Statistics Page and make sure the User Cache is being used by visiting the User Cache tab.

+ // There are a few caches that must always go
+ // to persistent storage.

+ # Keep forms in persistent storage.
+ $conf['cache_class_cache_form'] = 'DrupalDatabaseCache';

+ # I don't see any point in keeping the module update information in Memcached.
+ $conf['cache_class_cache_update'] = 'DrupalDatabaseCache';

 /*****************
  * 2. File system operation storage accelerator